Pi-hole stats can be accessed via a standard Unix socket (

 pihole-FTL debug test

-Capabilities (POSIX 1003.1e, capabilities(7)) provide fine-grained control over superuser permissions, allowing use of the
+Capabilities (POSIX 1003.1e, capabilities(7)) provide fine-grained control over superuser permissions, allowing the use of the

 root user to be avoided.